JyotiInHex/Arogyam/Privacy_Policy.md

 **Last Updated: September 29, 2024**

-ArogyamCare is committed to protecting your privacy.
-This Privacy Policy explains how your personal data is collected, used, and disclosed by ArogyamCare when you use our mobile application and related services.
+Arogyam is committed to protecting your privacy.
+This Privacy Policy explains how your personal data is collected, used, and disclosed by Arogyam when you use our mobile application and related services.

 ## 1. Information We Collect